-- Email and internet fraud. - Identity fraud (where personal information is stolen and used). - Theft of financial or card payment data. - Theft and sale of corporate data. - Cyber extortion (demanding money to prevent a threatened attack). - Ransom ware attacks (a type of cyber extortion). - Crypto jacking (where hackers mine crypto currency using resources they do not own). - Cyber espionage (where hackers access government or company data).
+- Email and internet fraud. - Identity fraud (where personal information is stolen and used). - Theft of financial or card payment data. - Theft and sale of corporate data. - Cyber extortion (demanding money to prevent a threatened attack). - Ransom ware attacks (a type of cyber extortion). • - Crypto jacking (where hackers mine crypto currency using resources they do not own). ٠ - Cyber espionage (where hackers access government or company data). • Most cybercrime falls under two main categories: - Criminal activity that targets - Criminal activity that uses computers to commit other crimes.

-Mark and approximate falls and data to a main action in a company data. - Most cybercrime falls under two main categories: - Criminal activity that targets - Criminal activity that uses computers to commit other crimes. - Cybercrime that targets computers often involves viruses and other types of malware. - Cybercriminals may infect computers with viruses and malware to damage devices or stop them working.
-They may also use malware to delete or steal data. - Cybercrime that stops users using a machine or network, or prevents a business providing a software service to its customers, is called a Denial-of-Service (DoS) attack. - Cybercrime that uses computers to commit other crimes may involve using computers or networks to spread malware, illegal information or illegal images. - Sometimes cybercriminals conduct both categories of cybercrime at once.
+Cybercrime that targets computers often involves viruses and other types of malware.

+Cybercriminals may infect computers with viruses and malware to damage devices or stop them working.
+They may also use malware to delete or steal data.

+Cybercrime that stops users using a machine or network, or prevents a business providing a software service to its customers, is called a Denial-of-Service (DoS) attack.

+Cybercrime that uses computers to commit other crimes may involve using computers or networks to spread malware, illegal information or illegal images.

+Sometimes cybercriminals conduct both categories of cybercrime at once.
 They may target computers with viruses first.
-Then, use them to spread malware to other machines or throughout a network. - Cybercriminals may also carry out what is known as a Distributed-Denial-of-Service (DDos) attack.
+Then, use them to spread malware to other machines or throughout a network.

+Cybercriminals may also carry out what is known as a Distributed-Denial-of-Service (DDos) attack.
 This is similar to a DoS attack but cybercriminals use numerous compromised computers to carry it out.